Ujjwal-Gupta-web/Cpp/BubbleSort/readme.md

 # Bubble Sort

-> In this an consecutive elements are compared and then swapped accoring to the type of (desc/ascending)sorted array we need.
+> In this consecutive elements are compared and then swapped accoring to the type of (desc/ascending)sorted array we need.

 ## Considering the rquirement of ascending sort